basarat/demo-typestyle/01-intro/script.md

 Within our public folder we have an index.html file we have a simple div with id root and then we load the webpack generated bundle file.

 (Show `app.tsx`)
-Note that this application is completely framework free at the moment.
+Now lets jump to our application entry point.
+Note that at this point application is completely framework free at the moment.
 We can quite easily write to the root div using just plain JavaScript.

 ```js
 document.getElementById('root').innerHTML = `